DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 * the system works across different devices and is browser based
 * the system supports offline working
 * document storage is included within the system
-* meets current accessibility standards
+* the system meets current accessibility standards
-* works with assistive technology
+* the system works with assistive technology
-* children and families can access their records through portals
+* children and families can access their records through portals (or similar)

 Use of terminology that is inclusive of: